Jon C. Day

 Jon’s World Heritage (WH) experience included attending eleven WH Committee meetings as an Australian government official (1998-2013) and he was appointed as one of three experts comprising Australia’s formal delegation during Australia’s four-year term on the WH Committee (2008-11).

-Jon has 90+ peer-reviewed publications and is primary author of 20 book chapters/books (including the ‘Guidelines for applying the IUCN Protected Area Categories to MPAs’) [ CV below has more complete list of publications].
+Jon has 100+ peer-reviewed publications and is an author of 21 book chapters or books (e.g. two IUCN Best-Practice Guidelines including ‘Guidelines for applying the IUCN Protected Area Management Categories to Marine Protected Areas’ and ‘Large Scale MPAs – Guidelines for Design & Management’) [CV below has more complete list of publications].

 Research Gate profile